-- For viewing performance data (described in Chapter 6, "Viewing performance data on the client," on page 113) or object placement optimization (described in Chapter 7, "Optimizing object placements and initial buffer pool sizes," on page 119) you can limit the time scope, for example, to isolate a known peak load period from the collected data.
+• For viewing performance data (described in "Viewing performance data on the client" on page 96) or object placement optimization (described in "Optimizing object placements and initial buffer pool sizes" on page 101) you can limit the time scope, for example, to isolate a known peak load period from the collected data.
 You can also segregate multiple periods from a single input data set to create several bpd files, each covering a different period, for example, to perform separate object placement optimizations.
-This of cause requires multiple runs of your batch job because the FILE subcommand can only be used once in a batch job.Note that both client functions do not provide means to limit the time scope; they use the entire content of the bpd file. - For long-term analyses, described in Chapter 9, "Analyzing long-term buffer pool performance," on page 145, you should ignore the FROM and TO options with the FILE subcommand.
+This of cause requires multiple runs of your batch job because the FILE

+- subcommand can only be used once in a batch job.
+Note that both client functions do not provide means to limit the time scope; they use the entire content of the bpd file. - For long-term analyses, described in "Analyzing long-term buffer pool performance" on page 125, you should ignore the FROM and TO options with the FILE subcommand.
 This function usually uses several bpd files as input and provides its own means to limit the time scope of data to be included in the analysis.

-INCLUDE

-EXCLUDE
+INCLUDE EXCLUDE

-Use these options if you want to selectively use trace data from input data sets for activity reports or bpd files.
+Use these options with the REPORT or FILE subcommand if you want to selectively use trace data from input data sets for activity reports or bpd files.
 You can specify the inclusion (in the meaning of "include only these") or exclusion (in the meaning of "use all but these"), or any meaningful combination.
 If these options are used, data associated with the specified identifier and value combination is included, respectively excluded.